-ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find out more about changes and other things that can signal a problem that may need medical care.
+Use the menu to see other pages.

-- Change in the size or shape of the breast
+Change in the size or shape of the breast

-- Skin irritation or changes, such as puckering, dimpling, scaliness, or new creases
+Skin irritation or changes, such as puckering, dimpling, scaliness, or new creases

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.